Footprints: A Forensic Analysis

 PHOTOGRAPHY

 General photographs showing the evidence position in relation to the rest of the scene, as well as high-resolution images of the individual imprints or impressions, are taken in the instance of impression evidence.
 Examiners may use other light sources or chemical enhancers to capture as much detail as possible, particularly when dealing with latent imprints.
-35mm SLR is considered as best camera.
-Following points should be keep in mind:
+35mm SLR is considered the best camera.
+The following points should be kept in mind:

 • All prints and impressions should be photographed before attempting any other method.